Sameeshsetu/AWSNeptuneProject/README.md

 ### - We created a javascript to fetch user interest using gremlin's query language, it is stored with the name findUserInterests.js
 ### - We created another script findFriendsOfFriends.js, the script generates user-specific recommendations of other users they should follow.
 ### - In the next script findFriendsWithInterests.js, the logic in the code works on generating recommendations for users that aren’t following any users yet
+Authentication
+### - We used amazon cognito service to work on the authentication process, first we created a shell script to create a user pool along with the password policy
+### - Once user pool is created, we work on creating a user pool client in the shell script create-user-pool-client.sh.
+A user pool client is used to call unauthenticated methods on the user pool, such as register and sign in.
+The user pool client is used by your backend Node.js application.
+To register or sign in, a user makes an HTTP POST request to your application containing the relevant properties.
+Your application uses the user pool client and forwards these properties to your Amazon Cognito user pool.
+Then, your application returns the proper data or error message.
+### - We created authentication file auth.js, having three core functions - creating cognito user, login function that is used when registered users are authenticating and finally verify token function which verifies an ID token that has been passed up with a request.
+The ID token given by Amazon Cognito is a JSON Web Token, and the verifyToken function confirms that the token was signed by your trusted source and to identify the user.
+This function is used in endpoints that require authentication to ensure that the requesting user has access.
+Deployment
+### -